 In the most rudimentary explanation, Single Sign-On authentication allows a single user to access multiple applications using the same credentials.
-Single Sign-On is also commonly referred as "SSO".
-SSO is commonly used in Enterprise level systems which require access to multiple applications within the same Local Area Network, which is now expanded to include Wide Area Network.
+Single Sign-On is also commonly referred to as "SSO".
+SSO is commonly used in Enterprise level systems that require access to multiple applications within the same Local Area Network, which is now expanded to include Wide Area Network.

 This, in most cases, is implemented using LDAP (Lightweight Directory Access Protocol).
 The SSO mechanism being incorporated varies based on the applications.
 A lot of times, SSO is used along with several additional authentication techniques such as Smart Cards or One-Time password tokens.

 Single Sign-On does have its own benefits and hence is adopted by several enterprise-level businesses.
 SSO is commonly used when you have several different internal applications that need to be accessed by a single user.

 This is one of the reasons it is so popular in the enterprise-level business, where a single user can have access to multiple internal applications.
 These applications traditionally only worked over a VPN or a Local Area Network, but with the popularity of its usefulness, it has been expanded over the Internet.
 In such large organizations, SSO helps improve productivity and minimize the maintenance of authentication for different applications.
 Apart from this, SSO can also be implemented over the Web.

 While this is popular amongst most organizations, several third-party vendors such as Google, which provides a list of applications are also adopting SSO.
 According to Gartner, 30% of help desk services are related to password issues, and the cost for single password resetting is estimated at roughly $70.
 SSO makes this entire process simplified and cost-effective.

 SSO requires a common identity provider which is responsible for authenticating the users.
 In this case, the SSO Identity Provider sends the target application a signal that the user has been authenticated successfully.